-At the close of the twentieth century, China is still a relatively poor country.
-In 1995 its per capita income was only 11 per cent of that in the United States, 13 per cent of that in Japan, 20 per cent of that in Taiwan and 22 per cent of that in Korea.
+China is still a relatively poor country.
+In 2003 its per capita income was only 17 per cent of that in the United States, 23 per cent of that in Japan, 28 per cent of that in Taiwan and 31 per cent of that in Korea.
 Countries in this situation of relative backwardness and distance from the technological frontier have a capacity for fast growth if they mobilise and allocate physical and human capital effectively, adapt foreign technology to their factor proportions and utilise the opportunities for specialisation which come from integration into the world economy.
-China demonstrated a capacity to do this in the reform period, and there is no good reason to suppose that this capacity will evaporate.
-It is sometimes suggested that China is so big that it is difficult to make a place for it in the world economy.
-But in 1996 its exports were only 3 per cent of the world total, they were smaller than those of Belgium or the Netherlands and about 11 per cent of the Asian total.
-In any case, a rise in China's export share will produce a corresponding increase in its imports.
+China demonstrated a capacity to do this in the reform period and there is no good reason to suppose that this capacity will evaporate.